 Importance of Reading Books

 Reading is important because it develops our thoughts, gives us endless knowledge and lessons to read while keeping our minds active.
-Reading books to help us learn and understand and makes us smarter, not to mention the knowledge, vocabulary and thinking skills we develop.
+Reading books can help us learn, understand and makes us smarter.
+Not to mention the knowledge, vocabulary expansion and thinking skills we develop, so read a good book today!

 Books can hold and keep all kinds of information, stories, thoughts and feelings unlike anything else in this world.
-Can words, paragraphs, and fictional worlds be all that great for you and your health?
+Can words, paragraphs, and reading fiction be all that great for you and your health?
 It definitely can, and it is a timeless form of entertainment and information.

 In fact, for years reading was the only form of personal entertainment, and perhaps this is why it has been in the spotlight for such a long time.
-Reading has survived the years, and luckily, the benefits have survived right along with the books.
-So let’s talk about some reasons why reading is so important.
+Reading has survived the years, and luckily, the benefits of reading books have survived right along with the books.
+So why is reading good for you?.

 11 Benefits Of Reading

 1. Cognitive Mental Stimulation and Brain Exercising

 Reading is great fun for many people, but it also has many benefits for your mental health in the form of thinking and understanding.
 By concentrating on the words and the storyline, it stimulates your brain and cognitive functions.
-This particular stimulation can help sharpen your mind, especially the part of the brain that is responsible for concentration and critical analysis.
-It sharpens this part of the brain much like you would sharpen a knife.
+This is particularly good to teach in elementary school.
 This sharpening of the mind will eventually heighten your focus when concentrating on something important.
+Elementary school students are at the age where they can benefit a lot from this mental stimulation.

-Reading doesn’t just help with your critical thinking, but it also improves your brain function.
+Regular reading doesn’t just help with your critical thinking, but it also improves your brain function.
 Consider what happens when you work a muscle every day.
 That muscle grows and becomes much stronger than before.
-Reading works much the same way for your mind.
-The constant stimulation of the brain that a book provides is similar to the exercise required to work a muscle; it strengthens the separate parts of the brain that control your thinking and analysing skills.
+Reading books works much the same way for your mind.
+Consider how many people today are affected with Alzheimer’s disease.
+Working your brain will make you less likely to get alzheimer’s disease.
+Reading doesn’t just help with your critical thinking, but it also improves your brain function

 2. Vocabulary and Knowledge Expansion